bormaxi8080/starred/README.md

 ## C++

+- [omeryusufyagci/fast-music-remover](https://github.com/omeryusufyagci/fast-music-remover) - A C++ based, lightweight music and noise remover for YouTube and other internet media, using DeepFilterNet for audio enhancement.
 - [llem00n/brofile](https://github.com/llem00n/brofile) - Brofile is a utility app which grants you with a better link handling abilities (works on my machine)
 - [can1357/selene](https://github.com/can1357/selene) - Kernel-mode Paravirtualization in Ring 2, LLVM based linker, and some other things!
 - [psdoood/SteganoPass](https://github.com/psdoood/SteganoPass) - Password management through LSB image steganography.